DAILY NEWS ANALYSIS

 Background

-The concept was drawn from US Federal Reserve’s Operation Twist that was announced in September 2011 and ran through end-2012 to make long-term borrowing cheaper and spur bank lending.
+The concept was drawn from US Federal Reserve’s Operation Twist which was announced in September 2011 and ran through end-2012 to make long-term borrowing cheaper and spur bank lending.
 The Fed had swapped short-term bonds for longer-term debt.
 The policy was effective as the term premium dropped to a low of 33 bps in mid-2012, from around 70 bps.

 Objective of Operation Twist